TClark1011/vscode-ace-imports/README.md

 **Dependencies:** Because of `tsdown` behaviour, any dependencies that are used in the extension code must be listed in `devDependencies` in `package.json`, otherwise they will not be included in the build output.

+### Debugging

+**Extension Not Starting?:** If your extension doesn't appear to be starting, go to the `Output` panel and select `Extension Host` from the dropdown.
+Any unhandled critical extension errors are logged there.

 ## Releasing

 To release the extension, run the "release" script, or you can run "pack" to create a `.vsix` file which can be installed manually.